 - Note that activities such as gambling, sex, and alcoholism are generally not categorized as being OCD.
 While these problem behaviors may be compulsive in nature the act itself provides pleasure to the practitioner – at least momentarily, whereas OCD is generally considered to be an instance in which the only benefit of performing a compulsion is a reduction in pain.↩

-- A disorder related to Obsessive Compulsive Disorder is Trichotillomania – which involves obsessive pulling or picking at one’s hair and skin.↩
+- A disorder related to Obsessive Compulsive Disorder is Trichotillomania – which involves obsessive pulling or picking at one’s hair; also Dermatillomania which involves picking at one’s skin.↩

 - Obsessive Compulsive Disorder is also related to Body Dysmorphic Disorder (BDD).↩

 - For those who are wondering if they have ROCD or would like to learn more about it, a good introduction is found at http://www.relationshipocd.com/.
 The site was created by someone in recovery from rOCD and includes a number of short blog articles in a somewhat haphazard order.
 The grammar and spelling isn’t the best – but the information seems to be top notch.
 A more scholarly option is http://www.rocd.net/ but it appears the site is down at the moment AND it is very much on the scholarly end – making it a little difficult for lay readers.↩